Akuli/jou/doc/tutorial.md

 The return value of the `main()` function is an integer, and the operating system gives it to the program that ran the executable.
 This means that every executable must have a `main()` function that returns an integer.
-Jou doesn't hide this, and therefore most Jou programs contain something like this:
+Jou doesn't hide this, and therefore all Jou programs contain something like this:

 ```python
 def main() -> int: